 Higher is better

-And in the chart below, you can see that Packard Children’s Hospital met or exceeded nearly all national averages for the 10 benchmark pediatric heart surgeries.
+And in the chart below, you can see that the Packard Children’s pediatric heart surgery survival rates were in general comparable to the national averages for the 10 benchmark pediatric heart surgeries.

 Higher is better